hyperledger/iroha-2-docs/src/index.md

 There will be more content added to this tutorial as it is made available, and there will be clearly marked update sections wherever they are added.

-::: tip
+::: Tip

 This tutorial is aimed at both advanced users as well as novices.
-Advanced users can typically skip the 0-th subscetions of each section, while novices are advised to follow the instructions closely and not skip any steps.
+Advanced users can typically skip the 0-th subsections of each section, while novices are advised to follow the instructions closely and not skip any steps.
 Although some questions can be answered with a quick google search, we gathered the most common mistakes and troubleshooting steps such that even people without prior experience in programming can follow along.

 :::